jellyfin/jellyfin.org/docs/general/server/users/adding-managing-users.md

 See below to reenable
 ```

-To reenable the user the administrator must navigate to the `Disable this user` option in the Additional options section uncheck the checkmark and hit `Save`.
+To re-enable the user the administrator must navigate to the `Disable this user` option in the Additional options section uncheck the checkmark and hit `Save`.
 The disabled user should be able to login again.

 ### Library Access